focus-editor/focus/LOG.md

     - Profile the whole project to see if we're doing something stupid

 - Limitations:
-    - Windows only on release
+    - Windows64 only on release
     - Not designed for large files
     - CRLF?
     - Multi-byte Unicode symbols are not supported
     - Currently only RGB monitor panels

+- Jump to line on Ctrl+G

 - Definitely ignore the editor's own temp dir, even if the user doesn't include it
 - When sorting the file list, put the modified buffers on top (even ignoring the project boundary?)